 Data Widths and Byte Enables in WSI, WMI, and WMemI profiles

-In these three profiles, the width of the data path is defined in the WIP attributes by the implementer (by setting the DataWidth attribute).
+In these three profiles, the width of the data path is defined in the WIP attributes by the implementer.
+This width is specified by setting the DataWidth attribute, whose default value (for WSI and WMI) is the value of the DataValueWidth protocol attribute described above.
 Also, all these profiles define a minimum unit of data such that the data path width must be a multiple of that minimum width.
 We call this minimum width the ByteWidth of the interface, which of course is commonly = 8 (for octets).
-For Worker Data Interfaces, we use a synonym: “DataValueWidth”, to connote that this is related to message payloads (i.e. the width of the data values in the payload.
+For Worker Data Interfaces, we use a synonym: “DataValueWidth”, to connote that this is related to message payloads (i.e. the width of the data values in the payload).
 Since the WMemI profile is not associated with message payloads, we simply use “ByteWidth” for it.
 Due to the requirements of OCP, and to keep simple cases simple for the implementer, we treat three cases differently for all these profiles:

 DataWidth is the same as ByteWidth